sap-tutorials/Tutorials/tutorials/cp-apm-nodejs-create-service/cp-apm-nodejs-create-service.md

 Before you start, make sure that you've completed the prerequisites.

-1. Configure the NPM registry by executing the following command:
+1. Configure the NPM registry by executing the following command in a command-line window:

     ```Shell/Bash
     npm set @sap:registry=https://npm.sap.com